DivergentDraco/School-Eye-Tracking-Project/README.md

 > This particular eye-tracking software costs around 400 baht.
 Which is needed to be able to run the code provided in this GitHub repository.

 > [!WARNING]
-> This eye-tracking project is in development progress.
-Which does not intend to be immplemented the moment it's finished.
-The final product can only be recommended
+> This small eye-tracking project is in development progress.
+Which does not intend to be implemented due to many factors such as calibration and sensitivity problems.
+This project was made to help with recommendation with the school and give other future teams to help with decision-making.